m4bwav/is-an-image-url/README.md

 [![NPM](https://nodei.co/npm-dl/is-an-image-url.png?months=3)](https://nodei.co/npm/is-an-image-url/)

+Checks to see if a url is an image url.
 This package was originally created as an async replacement for is-image-url.
 I was using that one but my sync security scanner said there was issue with one of the dependencies.
 I posted a pull request but a new version never got published, so onward and upward.
 The other lib was synchronous, I figured I'd make an async version.

 ## Installation